aissam-out/chatbot/whatsapp/README.md

 ## Update your code

-Say, you come up tomorrow with another idea rather this parrot bot you've made, all you need to do is to make the changes in your code (in the file _app.py_, you can also add more files if the project is complex) then:
+Say, you come up tomorrow with another idea rather this parrot bot which you've made, all you need to do is to make the changes in your code (in the file _app.py_.
+You can also add more files if the project is complex) then:

 ```
 # connect to your virtual environment